jner14/sentiment-scraper/README.md

 In addition to downloading or cloning the repo you must also:

-#### Install Chome and Python 3.6 64bit
+#### Install Chrome and Python 3.6 64bit
- - Requires Chrome.
-The chromedriver, which is used to control it, is already included.
+ - Requires Chrome and chromedriver, but chromedriver (used to control chrome) is already included.
  - Requires Python 3.6 64bit.
 Might work with other versions of Python 3, but they are untested.

 #### Install Python Packages